GitOffMyLAN/vim-config/README.md

-# vim-config
+# vim config
-To install my vim config easily
+To install my vim config easily on all linux systems for diffrent types (either full IDE or just keybinds)